junksamiad/template-sender-engine/lld/processing-engines/whatsapp/05-openai-integration.md

     // Process message with OpenAI and get content variables
     // This will:
     // 1.
-Create an OpenAI thread and store the thread_id in contextObject
+Create an OpenAI thread and store thread_id in contextObject.conversation_data
     // 2.
 Run the OpenAI assistant to generate content variables
     // 3.
-Store the content_variables in contextObject.conversation_data
+Store content_variables in contextObject.conversation_data
     // 4.
-Create a pending_assistant_message with metrics in contextObject.conversation_data
+Create message object with metrics in contextObject.conversation_data.message
     const openAIResult = await processWithOpenAI(openai, contextObject);

     // Send WhatsApp template message with content variables
     // This will:
     // 1.
 Send the template message using Twilio API
     // 2.
-Retrieve the conversation record from DynamoDB
+Complete the message object by adding timestamp, role, and content
     // 3.
-Complete the pending_assistant_message by adding the content
-    // 4.
-Add the completed message to the conversation's messages array
-    // 5.
-Update the conversation with final status and metrics const messageResult = await sendWhatsAppTemplateMessage(
+Update the conversation record in DynamoDB with the completed message const messageResult = await sendWhatsAppTemplateMessage(
       contextObject,
       contextObject.conversation_data.content_variables